JamieHeart/starting-working-out-guide/weight-fluctuations.md

 #### Water Retention
 - **Exercise-induced**: New or intense exercise can cause temporary water retention in muscles
-- **Carbohydrate intake**: Each gram of carbs stored as glycogen binds 3-4 grams of water
+- **Glycogen storage**: Each gram of glycogen (stored carbohydrate) binds 3-4 grams of water
+  - Full glycogen stores can hold 2.6-8 pounds of water
+  - Changes in carb intake directly affect glycogen and water weight
+  - New exercisers often see increased glycogen storage as their body adapts
 - **Sodium consumption**: High sodium meals can cause temporary water retention
 - **Hydration status**: Dehydration can paradoxically cause water retention